Unemployment claims in Kansas declined last week

 The USA TODAY Network is publishing localized versions of this story on its news sites across the country, generated with data from the U.S. Department of Labor's weekly unemployment insurance claims report.

-This article originally appeared on Topeka Capital-Journal: Unemployment claims in Kansas declined in the week ending Feb.
-24
+This article originally appeared on Salina Journal: Unemployment claims in Kansas declined last week